nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

         * Steel Swallow
         * Iron Dagger
   * Talk to Pierre.
-  * Get Medal of Honor from running child.
+  * Get Medal of Honor from the running child.
-  * Show the Medal of Honor to Pierre (press Square and use Medal of Honor), talk to Pierre to get him to join the Party.
+  * Show the Medal of Honor to Pierre (press Square and choose Medal of Honor), talk to Pierre to get him to join the Party.
   * Head to Viper Manor, optionally you can purchase 3 Antidotes from Lisa's Shop before you leave.

 **Note:** You don't need the Antidotes, but the Bulbs from Luccia can poison you.